ThomasInfield/gitlab-docker/README.md

 - The folders `data/`, `logs/`, `ssl/`, and `config/` are used for persistent storage and configuration.
 - Only `.gitkeep` files and explicitly listed files are tracked in version control.
 - See `.gitignore` for details.
+- **Note:** Docker Compose automatically loads variables from a file named `.env` in the project root.

 For detailed instructions on configuring CI/CD variables for SSH keys and other necessary settings, refer to the documentation provided in the project.